akiradeveloper/akashic-storage-wiki/Getting-Started.md

 $ vagrant up
 ```

-Now you can access akashic-storage at `http://localhost:10946`.
+Now you can access akashic-storage at `http://localhost:10946` and admin-web at `http://localhost:10947`.